yetanalytics/dl4clj/README.md

 - Optimize (tested)
 - Spark training/hosting

-Support for Computational Graphs will come in a future release
+Support for Computational Graphs and NLP will come in a future release

 ## Artifacts